apache/paimon/docs/content/docs/development/query-table.md

   AND order_id>2035 AND order_id<6000;
 ```

-However, there will not be a good acceleration in the following query.
+However, the following filter cannot accelerate the query well.

 ```sql
 SELECT * FROM orders WHERE order_id=29495;